 Omar Ledezma Jr. (percussion, voice)

 Diploma, Performance, Berklee College of Music 2003.
 B.S., Law School, Santa Maria University, Caracas, Venezuela 1995.
-Active local performer, teacher, GRAMMY nominee and world class musician.
-Toured with renowned artists in USA, Europe, the Caribbean and South America.
-Has participated in more than 35 recordings, DVDs and books.
-PEARL PERCUSSION Artist.
+Active local performer, teacher, GRAMMY-winning with Pacific Mambo Orchestra (2014) and world-class musician.
+Toured with renowned artists in USA, Europe and South America.
+Has participated in more than 45 recordings, DVDs and books.
+Omar is Pearl, Soultone, Pinchclip artist. omarledezmajr.com

 Dave LeFebvre (saxophone)